PRECIOUS-Gold bounces with euro, set for 4th weekly loss

 By Amanda Cooper and Michelle Martin

-LONDON, March 23 (Reuters) - Gold climbed on Friday, helped by an advancing euro, but still looked set to record a fourth consecutive weekly loss as patchy consumer demand weighed and increasing optimism about the economic outlook dampened investor appetite for the metal.
+LONDON, March 23 (Reuters) - Gold rose on Friday, led by a rebound in the euro, but was still set for a fourth consecutive weekly loss, due to patchy consumer demand and evidence of the waning investor appetite for the metal as confidence in the economic outlook strengthens.

 Global equities came under pressure on Friday, having touched eight-month peaks earlier in the week, as concerns resurfaced over the health of the Chinese and euro zone economies and a renewed focus on the debt burdens of Spain and Italy tempered some investors’ enthusiasm.